microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 #### `<webContainer>`

-The supported Value for web App on Linux
+<b>The supported Value for web App on Linux</b>

+In Linux environment, if the `<webcontainer>` is not configured, `JavaSE` will be used as default.
+It means does not use any web container, just run your jar file.

 Supported Value | Description
 ---|---